artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > Are busy with her.
 Talk too is some kind of a god.
 > ~ Works and Days, 840--844

-In these two examples, Hesiod deduces the existence of gods using etymology and some sort of metaphysical reasoning (anything that doesn't die must be a lie).

-Perhaps the Greek myths, as well as the earlier myths that inspired them, were based in observations of reality.
+In these two examples, Hesiod deduces the existence of Strife and Talk using etymology and metaphysical reasoning (anything that doesn't die must be a lie).
+Perhaps the Greek myths, as well as the earlier myths that inspired them, were based on observations of reality.
 These rational underpinnings would prop up the beliefs, since adherents could see them in the world around them.

-Imagine a young Greek farmer.
-Over and over, growing up, all of the adults in his life tell him Zeus rules the world and wields thunderbolts.
-Occasionally, at special times of the year, his family performs sacrifice rituals to Zeus and other gods.
-Poets occasionally come through the town, and tell stories of the gods---some he has heard, others are new.
-If you asked this boy how he knew Zeus was real, he would probably say he knew Zeus was real because he could see the thunderbolts!
+Imagine a young Greek girl.
+All of the adults in her life tell her that Zeus and the gods rule the world and he wields thunderbolts and causes snow storms.
+Occasionally, at special times of the year, you participate in solemn sacrifices to Zeus, and other gods, involving the bloody ritual slaying of animals.
+Poets occasionally come through your town, and tell stories of the gods---some you have heard, others are new, but they all include Zeus.
+If you asked this girl how they knew Zeus was real, she would probably say she knew Zeus was real because she could see the thunderbolts and snow storms!

 We are not certain whether Hesiod (or Homer) existed, but this irrelevant to this discussions---what matters is that the Greek tradition included, and to some degree accepted, the idea of Muses providing divine inspiration via creative human story-telling.
 This is one mechanism by-which the details of religions beliefs could evolve and develop, despite not being true.